vidhanbhonsle/demo-app-Telnyx/README.md

     if __name__ =="__main__":
     app.run(port=5000)
     ```
-    > Run the code with following command
+    > Run the code with following command:
       ``` shell
     python demo.py
     ```
-    > You will get something like this
+    > You will get something like this:
     <img src='./img/flask_server.png' width="800"/>

     > You must notice few intresting things in the code, we have defined the path as `/webhooks` and specified that the path will respond to the HTTP `POST` method.
 This route will accept webhooks from Telnyx when your Telnyx number receives an SMS.

     > We have a `payload` object reading the data coming in from the webhooks.

     > You can test the code by sending an SMS from your mobile device to Telnyx number.
-WHen you send a message (say 'Hello'),you will receive detailed response on your terminal or shell or command prompt.
+When you send a message (say 'Hello'),you will receive detailed response on your terminal or shell or command prompt.
     <img src='./img/first_response.png' width="800"/>

-3. Sending the response to user
+3. Sending an SMS response to user
-    > You need to import Telnyx package to send the SMS
+    > You need to import Telnyx package to send the SMS to user
       ``` python
     import telnyx
     ```

     > Telnyx API Key acquired in previous steps will be used along with the procurred Telnyx number.
-If you have not, copy the number from [Numbers](https://portal.telnyx.com/#/app/numbers/my-numbers) screen and provide the values in python code by replacing `YOUR_API_KEY` and `YOUR_TELNYX_NUMBER`
+If you have not, copy the number from [Numbers](https://portal.telnyx.com/#/app/numbers/my-numbers) screen and provide the values in python code by replacing `YOUR_API_KEY` with Telnyx API key and `YOUR_TELNYX_NUMBER` with procurred Telnyx number.

       ``` python
     telnyx.api_key = "YOUR_API_KEY"